ChrisThreadgill/pine-wellness/README.md

 Make a breakthrough in some tough code?
 Wanna boast?

-Need a space to get aways and focus on you? pine is the answer.
+Need a space to get away and focus on you? pine is the answer.

 ## Mediation Station